udacity/create-your-own-adventure/english/zuluquest/experience/meditative_states.md

 or less.
 After that connect to your resources: pleasurable memories, symbols or people who mean a lot for you.

-Just allow the flow of generative process to happen.
+Just allow the flow of generative process to happen, and feel the change within you and around you.
+Good Luck!

 [Learn more about generative states of consciousness](http://stephengilligan.com)